PhilipBuhr-Andrena/converter/README.md

 - They can be located anywhere, recommended is a ConfigurationClass
 - The name is irrelevant, the correct method is identified by its signature
 - As of now, each signature may only exist once.
 Otherwise a DuplicateMappingNameException is raised during Compile.

+### Ignore

+Fields, which have no counterpart in the corresponding Class are ignored.
+But you can also add an `@Ignore` annotation to fields in order to prevent them from being mapped if a corresponding field does exist.

 ## Feedback